JorgeCaceres2/greetings-reminders/README.md

 - Into the project folder you can run in terminal: mvn test.
 You will see logs results for File and SQLite repositories.
 - Person table is populated with the same import.sql script
 - File repository for test's is in test/resources folder
+- To get the test report, in project directory execute in terminal: mvn surefire-report:report